DhiegoFC/IoT_for_Embedded_Devices/README.md

 ## Institute of Science and Technology of Sorocaba (ICTS)
 ### Department of Control and Automation Engineering
 #### IoT for Embedded Devices
-Public Repository for 'IoT for Embedded Devices', a graduate course offered by the Department of Control and Automation Engineering at the São Paulo State University (UNESP), Sorocaba campus
+Public Repository for 'IoT for Embedded Devices', a graduate course offered by the Department of Control and Automation Engineering at the São Paulo State University (UNESP), Institute of Science and Technology of Sorocaba (ICTS)

 #### Objectives:
 * Understand the foundational and advanced concepts of the Internet of Things (IoT).